AzyAli/Choco/README.md

 # The Chocó Alliance Web Map

-An interactive web map application for visualizing and analyzing geographical data in the Chocó region.
+An interactive open-source web map application for visualizing and analyzing geographical data in the Chocó region.

 ## Features